kvz/lanyon/README.md

 Make sure you don't have an old `nodemon` version as a dependency.
 Npm flat dependencies could will favor local installs and ignore Lanyon's version.
 Either remove Nodemon from your project or make sure it is at least at a version that recognizes the `--config` flag (e.g. `1.11.0`).

+### I'm seeing ruby errors from `vendors`

+If you're seeing things like `Invalid date '0000-00-00': Post '/vendor/bundle/ruby/2.1.0/gems/jekyll-2.4.0/lib/site_template/_posts/0000-00-00-welcome-to-jekyll.markdown.erb'`, you are likely upgrading from an existing Jekyll install, and haven't cleared out the `vendor` dir.
+Lanyon only relies on the `.lanyon` dir inside your project, ands so you should clean up old Jekyll residue as Lanyon does not have build `exclude`s for those.

 ## Deploy